 - Business Support | Business & IP Centre Northamptonshire | England

-Business & IP Centre Northamptonshire One-to-One Book a free one-to-one business advice session with the BIPC Northamptonshire team Spring Business Our Spring Into Business campaign offers free webinars and mentoring.
-Supporting local business Free Databases Access to free market research database resources and tools to grow your business Next Events View All Events The Business & IP Centre Northamptonshire supports entrepreneurs, inventors and small businesses from that first spark of inspiration to successfully launching and developing a business.
-We do this by running free workshops and providing information and advice sessions on self-employment and intellectual property.
-Our free services cover the whole Northamptonshire, both West Northamptonshire and North Northamptonshire, which includes: Corby, Daventry, East Northamptonshire, Kettering, Northampton, South Northamptonshire and Wellingborough.
-Get in touch with us to see how we can help you to start, run and grow your business.
-Latest News GrantFinder, Market Research Database Resource 0 1 Use competitor analysis to find your business niche 8 2 Merged Futures 3 10 3 Read More IP Intellectual Property advice We can help you with information on patents, copyright, trade marks and registered designs.
+Business & IP Centre Northamptonshire One-to-One Book a free one-to-one business advice session with the BIPC Northamptonshire team IP Advice Intellectual property advice on patents, copyright, trade marks and registered designs.
+Free Databases Access to free market research database resources and tools to grow your business Next Events View All Events The Business & IP Centre Northamptonshire has been supporting entrepreneurs, inventors and small businesses since 2015.
+In that time, over 1750 people have used our services and we have helped over 500 entrepreneurs start a business through a rich variety of webinars, workshops and one-to-one business and intellectual property advice sessions.
+Our free services cover the whole of Northamptonshire, both West Northamptonshire and North Northamptonshire, which includes: Corby, Daventry, East Northamptonshire, Kettering, Northampton, South Northamptonshire and Wellingborough.
+Get in touch with us to see how we can help you to start, protect and grow your business.
+Latest News What is a patent?
+3 1 West Northamptonshire Business Unite 14 1 The Boxed Bakery, Laura Conroy 9 1 Read More IP Intellectual Property advice We can help you with information on patents, copyright, trade marks and registered designs.
 Get Advice

 - Business Networking | Business & IP Centre Northamptonshire